pjekel/cbtree/documentation/StoreModelAPI.md

 ******************************************
 #### set( attribute, value ) ####
-> Provide the accessor/setter capabilities for the model.
+> Accessor, provide the setter capabilities for the model properties.

 *attribute:* String
 > The name of a model attribute/property whose value is to be updated.